rickmode/ocsf-schema-compiler/docs/publishing.md

 ## Publishing step 2 (optional): create git tag
 A git tag must be created with the same version with a "v" prefix.
 This can be created during a release or beforehand via `git` on the command-line or with a draft release.

 Creating a tag before release can be used to manually publish to TestPyPI at [ocsf-schema-compiler · TestPyPI](https://test.pypi.org/project/ocsf-schema-compiler/) using this repo's "Test publish package to TestPyPI" GitHub action defined in [`.github/workflows/test-publish.yaml`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/.github/workflows/test-publish.yaml).
+The test-publish action requires the `testpypi` GitHub environment.

 To create a new tag on the command line, go to a local cloned of this repo's `main` branch (not a fork), the use command similar to the following example for version 1.0.0.
 ```shell